 Virtual machines (VMs) were used to emulate most of the devices, to include two engineering workstations (Ubuntu and Windows 7) and a human machine interface machine (Windows XP).
 Figure 5 shows the general flow (which parallels Table 2) of information used to obtain pertinent CTI and ultimately generate signatures for SNORT IDS alerts.
 ThreatQ offers great flexibility in importing and exporting data.
 While there are pre-programmed export options, it is highly tailorable to a wide variety of implementations.
 Open source data from ICS-CERT, Symantec,

-SCADAHacker, and IOC Bucket were used to gather general CTI.
-The primary source for this example was an alert document regarding Ukraine’s power outages.
+SCADAHacker14, and IOC Bucket15 were used to gather general CTI.
+The primary source for this example was an alert document regarding Ukraine’s power outages16.
 This document was obtained from the ICS-CERT secure portal document library and outlines the IOCs associated with this particular attack, such as FQDNs, email headers, IP addresses, URLs and filenames.
 Six pages of the document were exported to a PDF file that was imported into ThreatQ.
 Other CTI sources could also be used in a similar manner.

 Once imported into ThreatQ, the information was correlated and categorized as part of the BlackEnergy malware family.
 At this point, the using organization could also share this intelligence with outside entities using a simple export operation provided by ThreatQ.
-SNORT was initially configured using prevalent ICS rules from ICS-CERT, Emerging Threats, and Digital Bond.
+SNORT was initially configured using prevalent ICS rules from ICS-CERT17, Emerging Threats18, and Digital Bond19.
 The IDS host also included user-developed python scripts to create additional SNORT rules based on information provided by ThreatQ, such as malicious IP addresses, filenames, MD5 hashes, and DNS queries.